 Syrian Vehicles Market was hit by a huge drop in March – worsening the already awful market conditions – as non-essential businesses were closed in mid-March in order to slow down the spread of the Coronavirus.
 Indeed, just 175 units were sold in March (-74.8%), ending the first quarter at 1.128 (-39.3%).

-Syrian vehicles market collapsed in the last years and the robust market running over 50.000 units few years is now reduced in proximity to zero, with only few car makers still acting in the market.
+Syrian vehicles market collapsed in the last years and the robust market running over 50.000 units few years is now reduced below zero, with only a few car makers still acting in the market.

 Once upon a time, Syria was the biggest car market in the Levant region.
 Only 10 years ago, with a volume of 87.500 annual sales, the Syrian new market represented a relevant reality within the region.
 Unfortunately, in this decade the country was destroyed by the civil war and terrorism and the entire economic structure collapsed, including the automotive industry.